 Why is it so challenging to answer this question, especially when it comes to travel?
 Adventure is undeniably exciting, but there’s also comfort in the familiar, in nostalgia, and knowing what to expect.
 When it comes to travel, it can be difficult to justify returning to the same destination, let alone multiple times.
 After all, we all have limited resources – time and money – so how do we rationalize revisiting a place?

-I’ve seen this topic trending over the past couple of weeks and it got me thinking about the cities I’ve been back to.
-Whether it be only once like Istanbul or London, or repeatedly like Paris, Bangkok, or New York.
-This is when I realized that some of my favorite city trips have been return visits.
-Don’t get me wrong – I love to discover new places.
-But often the second-time around is more relaxed, more spontaneous and more enjoyable.
-Also, who said you need a change of destination to see something new?
-Going back to a place lets you dig a bit deeper and uncover another layer of the location.
-Here are my top 5 reasons why you should never say no to a revisit.
+Lately, I’ve noticed this topic gaining traction, and it got me pondering about the cities I’ve revisited.
+Whether it’s been just once, like Istanbul or London, or repeatedly, like Paris, Bangkok, or New York, I realized that some of my most cherished city trips have been return visits.
+Don’t get me wrong – I absolutely adore discovering new places.
+But often, the second time around is more relaxed, spontaneous, and enjoyable.
+Besides, who said you need to change your destination to experience something new?
+Returning to a place allows you to dig deeper and uncover another layer of the location.
+Here are my top five reasons why you should never say no to a revisit.

 #1 – Famous Sights Already Knocked Off The List

 Most iconic landmarks and attractions are popular for a good reason.
 You wouldn’t visit Cairo without seeing the Pyramids or go to Paris and skip the Louvre and Eiffel Tower.
 However, on a first-time visit, the focus is often on ticking off these must-see sights, which can come with long queues and wait times.
 That’s where revisiting becomes appealing – you’ve already experienced the major highlights, giving you the freedom to explore the off-the-beaten-path aspects of a city.
 Plus, there’s no guilt in dedicating an entire trip to indulging in local cuisine, sipping drinks at hidden bars, or shopping, knowing that you’ve already checked off the major attractions.